Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Finite geometries

-Note that the ample room for arbitrary choices of labelings gives different sets of MOLS, and that the construction can easily be reversed, so as to give a finite projective plane from a set of MOLS.
+Note that the ample room for choices of labelings gives different sets of MOLS, and that the construction can be reversed, that is, any $(n-1)$-MOLS gives a finite projective plane.